 Over 83% of the households which responded to the Town Plan survey want fewer than 250 new houses built in Hungerford between 2011 and 2026.
 With the 90 already approved, this suggests around a further 160 would be acceptable to most people.
-This figure is consistent with the town's growth in recent years and could be achieved without major use of green field land.
+This figure is consistent with the town's growth in recent years and could be achieved without major use of greenfield land.
 Conversely, fewer than 4% of local people would support growth in excess of 400 houses.

 - 1. Minimise the encroachment of new housing on the countryside. - 2.
 Prioritise the siting of new housing developments within the existing built up area. - 3.
 Ensure that new developments meet the needs of all sectors of the community. - 4.
-Ensure that all necessary infrastructure, such as water supply and sewage disposal, is in place before future developments.
+Ensure that all necessary infrastructure, such as water supply and sewage disposal, will be adequate for any future developments.

 - 1. Conduct a Housing Growth Review study based on the views of local residents as expressed through the household survey. - 2.
 Seek to ensure that new housing meets the needs of the community single person housing, two and three bedroom family homes, affordable housing and sheltered accommodation for the elderly. - 3.
-Seek agreements which give priority to local people in allocation of new social housing. - 4.
-Investigate ownership schemes which make house purchase more attainable, especially for key workers and local young people. - 5.
-Encourage Sovereign Housing in its plans to redevelop existing sites such as Fairfields and Northview Heights to provide modern social housing.
+Investigate ownership schemes which make house purchase more attainable, especially for key workers and local young people. - 4.
+Encourage Sovereign Housing in its plans to redevelop existing sites such as Fairfields and Northview Heights to provide modern social housing. - 5.
+Support plans to build sheltered accommodation on sites with level access to the High Street.

-- 6. Support plans to build sheltered accommodation on sites with level access to the High Street. - 7.
-Until Housing Site Allocations are adopted as part of West Berkshire Council's Local Development Framework, oppose all new development outside the existing settlement boundary of Hungerford. - 8.
-Where any development outside the existing settlement boundary is proposed, priority should be given to previously developed land or a small number of greenfield sites, selected to ensure that the town remains compact. - 9.
+- 6. Until Housing Site Allocations are adopted as part of West Berkshire Council's Local Development Framework, oppose all new development outside the existing settlement boundary of Hungerford. - 7.
+Where any development outside the existing settlement boundary is proposed, priority should be given to previously developed land or a small number of greenfield sites, selected to ensure that the town remains compact. - 8.
 Oppose infill developments, for example in gardens, where density or design is not in keeping with the neighbouring properties or which cause access or traffic problems.
-Otherwise, support infill developments within the settlement boundary. - 10.
-Promote land for housing by relocating industry from areas such as Smitham Bridge Road. - 11.
-Ensure that new developments are of a high design quality, in keeping with the surrounding landscape. - 12.
+Otherwise, support infill developments within the settlement boundary. - 9.
+Promote land for housing by relocating industry from areas such as Smitham Bridge Road. - 10.
+Ensure that new developments are of a high design quality and in keeping with the surrounding landscape. - 11.
 Ensure that traffic flows and congestion impacts are considered in all planning decisions.